-Microsoft Word, Excel, or PowerPoint users may be aware of macros but are not totally sure what happens when they are enabled.
+Microsoft Word, Excel, or PowerPoint users may be aware of macros but are not sure what happens when they are enabled.

 It’s a nifty trick for employees who want to eliminate time-consuming tasks.
 However, there’s a huge risk with enabling macros in Microsoft Office; and here’s what you need to be aware of.